lzwjava/lzwjava.github.io/original/2025-07-27-ai-coding-tools-en.md

 translated: false
 ---

 Recently, I successfully ran Claude Code, so I want to share my tool selection journey.
-I have also collected some [AI tool tips](ai-tips-en) along the way.
+I have also collected some [AI Tool Tips](ai-tips-en.md) along the way.

 I was quite late to adopt Claude Code.